 Permanent disability/fatality/significant property damage | Moderate | High | High |

-Once you know the risk, you can prioritise which hazards need to be dealt with first, and either eliminate the risk, or work to reduce it.
+Once you know the risk, you can prioritise which hazards need to be dealt with first, and either eliminate the risk, or work to reduce it by adding control measures as necessary.

 CFIB members can contact a Business Advisor at 1-833-568-2342 or cfib@cfib.ca to request risk assessment guides and template policies.